Pilatch/pilatch-card/README.md

 ## Future

-In the future this may depend on the web components v1 spec instead of v0.
 Pilatch cards may eventually use Shadow DOM when browser support/usage allows.